maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonbase.rst

 .. function:: hildon_gtk_window_set_progress_indicator (window, state)

     This functions tells the window manager to show/hide a progress indicator in the window title.
-It applies to :class:`HildonDialog` and :class:`HildonWindow` (including subclasses).
+It applies to :class:`HildonDialog` and :class:`hildon.Window` (including subclasses).

     Note that ``window`` must be realized for this to work.